brudermueller/OpenPCDet/README.md

 The toolbox applicability has been extended to two additional datasets.
 This concerns new dataset classes, as well as evaluation and pre-processing tools.
 1. A __custom__ dataset which has been recorded from a Velodyne LiDAR VLP-16 sensor in the course of this master thesis.
 The corresponding source code and logic can be found in `pcdet/datasets/custom/`.
 2. The __JRDB__ [dataset](https://jrdb.stanford.edu/dataset/about), which is the so far largest benchmark dataset for 2D-3D person tracking and detection.
 The corresponding source code and logic can be found in `pcdet/datasets/JRDB/`.

+### Models
+After training/testing the models the output (`.pth`-files for the models themselves and `.txt`-files for the detections when testing) is saved to `/output`.

+The configuration for training/testing is set in yaml-config files, which can be found in `/tools/cfgs/` and they depend on the dataset to be used.
+Whith each train/test run a backup of the corresponding config file will also be placed in the output folder, in case the same configuration file will be changed for other models afterwards.
+The best performing model on the JRDB dataset, without constraining the evaluation, has been trained using `tools/cfgs/jrdb_models/pointrcnn_no_aug.yaml` and it has been saved to `/output/jrdb_models/jrdb_exp27_no_aug/`.

+For the JRDB dataset, models were also trained on a dataset which has been reduced to __indoor__ scenes only.
+The best performing model has been trained using `tools/cfgs/jrdb_models/pointrcnn_indoor.yaml` and has been saved to `/output/jrdb_models/jrdb_indoor_exp31/`.
+The evaluation/testing code has been also extended with a functionality to constrain the evaluation by a maximum distance of the ground truth objects to the sensor, as well as the minimum number of points per object point cloud.
+This functionality can be used by adding `--ignore_hard_class` as an argument on the command line.

 ### Useful example commands to get started
 - Create pickle-files to initialize a new dataset (only necessary once, if you want to change something in the data input)